pyControl/docs/docs/user-guide/graphical-user-interface.md

 The *Variables* table is used to set the value of variables before the task starts.
 Variables can be set to the same value for all subjects or to different values for different subjects.
 Variables can be set to numbers, or Python objects including strings, lists and dictionaries.
 The constants `ms`, `second`, `minute` and `hour` can be used, e.g. a variable can be set to `5*second`.

-A variable can be set as persistent by ticking the *persistent* check-box.
+A variable can be set as persistent by ticking the *persistent* checkbox.
 If a variable is persistent it's value is saved at the end of the session.
 The next time the experiment is run, if the variable is still set as persistent, its value will be set to the previously stored value.
 Persistent variables are saved as a [JSON](https://www.json.org/) object in a file *persistent_variables.json* in the experiments data folder.
 JSON is a human-readable format so the stored values can be inspected and edited using a text editor.

 Summary variables can be specified by ticking the *summary* check-box.
 The values of summary variables are displayed for each subject at the end of the session and copied to the clipboard in a format that can be pasted directly into spreadsheets or text editors.
 The values of each subject's summary variables at the end of the session are also written to that subjects data file.

 The *save* button saves the current experiment configuration.
-Saved experiments can be loaded by selecting them with the drop down menu.
+Saved experiments can be loaded by selecting them with the drop-down menu.
 Saved experiments can be deleted with the delete button.
 Each experiment is saved as a separate file in the folder *pyControl/experiments*.
 Experiment configurations are saved as JSON objects in text files with a *.pcx* file extension.

 ### Running experiments